How Twitter chats work is a question that we’re happy to answer because it’s how we’ve been able to grow our community over the years.

 - Respond to other people’s tweets throughout the chat, not just the guests and the host.
 There are hundreds of people who participate in these chats and you never know how one tweet can lead to a connection, a new opp, a new partnership, or a co-working friend.
 As you continue to engage during the Twitter chat, you’ll also increase your following.
 This is important because this increase will be from like-minded individuals that can help you boost awareness around your craft and/business.

-Ready to join in on Twitter chats?
-Our next #blkcreatives Twitter chat will be on Thursday, June 11th at 4pm PST – 6pm CST – 7pm EST. Follow us on Twitter to join in!
+Ready to join in on our Twitter chats?
+Our next #blkcreatives Twitter chat will be Tuesday, December 15 at 7pm EST on The Importance of Voting In The GA Runoff Election, sponsored by The Voter Participation Center.
+Follow us on Twitter to join in!